stefan-hoeck/idris2-digest/docs/Elab.md

 ### Ambiguity Resolution

-This is the process of fully qualifying partially qualified names based on their expected types.
+This is the process of resolving potentially ambiguous partially qualified names based on their expected types.
+This also includes the expansion of macros (`%macro`).
 Module `TTImp.Elab.Ambiguity` exports two major functions that are used externally:

 * `expandAmbigName`: This is invoked from `TTImp.Elab.Term.check` to resolve